microsoft/fhir-loader/readme.md

 }
 ```
 ## Requesting an alternative patient export
-1. Define your query definition object to target the data you wish to export using the instructions above.
+1. Create your query definition object to target the data you wish to export using the instructions above.
-2. Obtain the function URL and key generated during the installation of the Bulk-FHIR Loader.
+2. Obtain the function URL and key generated during the installation of the FHIR-Bulk Loader.
 3. Using an HTTP client, POST the query definition object in the HTTP Body to the following endpoint:</br>```https://<your function url>/$alt-export?code=<your function access key>```
 4. The system will asynchronously schedule your export and return the following control/information JSON object:</br>
 ```